-The Truth about the Trend That's Threatening America's Health you with scientific evidence, persuaded you with real-life testimonials, and referenced study after study to show how the Abs Diet works and why it makes sense for anyone who wants to manage his weight and live a healthful, active, disease-free life.
-But just for a moment, I want to step away from all the hard science and take you on a bit of a fantasy adventure.
+The Truth about the Trend That's Threatening America's Health to show how the Abs Diet works and why it makes sense for anyone who wants to manage his weight and live a healthful, active, disease-free life.
+But just f or a moment, I want to step away from all the hard science and take you on a bit of a fantasy adventure .
 Come this way-I promise you'll find it revealing.